 Q: What is an example of a time you were able to apply something you learned at Lerner to your efforts?

-Blumenberg: On a broader scale, participating in Lerner’s Road to Wall Street program has allowed me to be able to flex the networking skills I learned from the Lerner Career Services Center, my professors and general business courses.
+Blumenberg: On a broader scale, participating in the Lerner Careers on Wall Street program has allowed me to be able to flex the networking skills I learned from the Lerner Career Services Center, my professors and general business courses.
 All of these things have to lead to new flourishing professional relationships that are immensely valuable.
 In a more specific instance, I have also applied concepts of analyzing investment performance in my most recent internship that I learned in my Finance 311 course.

 Q: What have you been doing this summer outside of professional development, just for you?